uta-carpentries/SCW_fall2020_lessons/README.md

 Access the workshop lessons above.
 * Lesson 1: Introduction to Unix/Linux
 * Lesson 2: Introduction to R & RStudio
-* Lesson 3: Programming & Visualizing in R *coming soon*
+* Lesson 3: Programming & Visualizing in R